StractOrg/stract/docs/src/add_to_browser.md

 # Adding Stract to the Web Browser

-While it is not currently recommended to use Stract as your primary search option, you can add stract to your browser by doing following the instructions listed under the following browsers.
+While it is not currently recommended to use Stract as your primary search option, you can add stract to your browser by following the instructions listed below for your respective browser.

 ## Chrome